Wheat free food fact file

 Rice

-Rice is a staple grain for much of the world, over 300 million people are estimated to eat it daily, and for people on a wheat free or gluten free diet it is a vital source of carbohydrate.
+Rice is a staple grain for more than half of the World's human population, and for people on a wheat free or gluten free diet it is a vital source of carbohydrate.

 There are many different types of rice, each imparts a different taste and consistency.
-It's best to use the type of rice best meeting the requirements for the meal, for example a rice pudding wouldn't use wild rice, and rice to accompany a curry wouldn't work well with sushi rice.
+It's best to vary the type of rice depending on the requirements for the meal, for example a rice pudding wouldn't use wild rice, and sushi rice wouldn't work well to accompany a curry.

 If rice is to be reheated after initial cooking it is vital to make sure that it is reheated thoroughly so that it is piping hot.